Compound Interest Calculator

 Frequently Asked Questions

-Compound interest is interest calculated on both the initial principal and the interest already accumulated.
-This creates exponential growth over time.
+Compound interest is interest earned on both the original principal and the interest that has already accumulated.
+Each compounding period, your interest is added to the balance, and the next period's interest is calculated on the larger total.
+This creates exponential rather than linear growth over time.